Eschatologue/CM_wiki/docs/spells/8th-level.md

 **Components:** V, S, M (a tiny reliquary worth at least 1,000 gp containing a sacred relic, such as a scrap of cloth from a saint's robe or a piece of parchment from a religious text)
 **Duration:** Concentration, up to 1 minute

 Divine light washes out from you and coalesces in a soft radiance in a 30-foot radius around you.
-Creatures of your choice in that radius when you cast this spell shed dim light in a 5-foot radius and have advantage on all saving throws, and other creatures have disadvantage on attack rolls against them until the spell ends.
+Creatures of your choice in that radius when you cast this spell shed dim light in a 5-foot radius and have advantage on all Saving Throws, and other creatures have disadvantage on attack rolls against them until the spell ends.
 In addition, when a fiend or an undead hits an affected creature with a melee attack, the aura flashes with brilliant light.
-The attacker must succeed on a Constitution saving throw or be blinded until the spell ends.
+The attacker must succeed on a Constitution Saving Throw or be blinded until the spell ends.

 ### Illusory Dragon
 *8th-level illusion*